Fed should not cut rates since the U.S. has 'contained' coronavirus, White House economic adviser says

 The Fed has good reason to wait, said Scott Ladner, chief investment officer at Horizon Investments.

-Ladner expressed a commonly cited concern that lowering rates — especially since the benchmark rate is below 2 percent to begin with — gives the Fed little room for implementing more stimulative policies in the event of a recession.
+Ladner expressed a common concern that lowering rates — especially because the benchmark rate is below 2 percent to begin with — would give the Fed little room to implement more stimulative policies in the event of a recession.

 "The March meeting is probably too early for them to take any action.
 They've got more ammo than other global central banks, but it's not unlimited ammo," he said.

-“I’m in the camp that I don't want the Fed to have to continue with cutting when it’s purely sentiment- and market-driven,” Bahnsen said, adding that a more potent policy tool might be the extension of the short-term liquidity injections the central bank has been providing to the “repo,” or inter-bank lending, market.
+Bahnsen said, "I'm in the camp that I don't want the Fed to have to continue with cutting when it's purely sentiment- and market-driven."
+He said a more potent policy tool might be to extend the short-term liquidity injections that the central bank has been providing to the "repo," or interbank lending, market.

 "When you have factory workers not going to their jobs, that's not something you can fix with short-term interest rates."